-- Avocado is all natural and fresh.
+1. Avocado is all natural and fresh.
 Today many store-bought mayos use soybean oils and other ingredients and preservatives that can make the shelf-life last for years that aren't always super healthy.

-- It’s full of nutrients and vitamins.
+2. Avocado is full of nutrients and vitamins.
 Mayonnaise has very little natural nutrition in it; if you look at the nutrition label you'll usually see a bunch of 0's until it comes to fat, cholesterol, sodium and carbs.

 Both avocado and mayo, according to ingredients used, have the "good for you" fats that can lower cholesterol, actually.
-However, avocado has a lower amount (about 1/3 – 1/2 as much compared to mayo) of saturated fats that are generally linked to potential health issues.
+However, avocado has a lower amount (about ⅓ - ½ as much compared to mayo) of saturated fats that are generally linked to potential health issues.

-Two tablespoons of avocado has around 40-60.
+Two tablespoons of avocado has around 40-60 calories.
 If you really like to slather it on like I do sometimes, that can be a big difference!